D-Lessenden/D-Lessenden/README.md

 I am currently a fellow at [Formation](https://formation.dev/) and I am an alum of [Turing School of Software & Design.](https://turing.edu/) who studied backend engineering.
 ### I’m currently learning

-Ruby, Rails, Graphql, SQL, Apex, and have touched on many other frameworks and languages during my time at Turing and Formation.
+Python, Bash scripting, AWS, Ruby, Rails, RESTful APIs, and have touched on many other frameworks, tools, and languages during my time at Turing and Formation.

+I am currently a DevOps Engineer at [Centil](https://www.centil.io/) but looking to transition to a full stack or back end engineering position.

 📫   Let's have a coffee together!